philips-software/bom-bar/README.md

-# Collector, a service to evaluate the bill-of-materials for projects
+# Bom-bar, a service to evaluate the Bill-of-Materials for software projects

 ## Overview
-Collector is an _experimental_ web service for evaluating various aspects of the software bill-of-materials ("SBOM") files for projects, including:
+Bom-bar is an _experimental_ web service for evaluating various aspects of the software bill-of-materials ("SBOM") files for projects, including:

 - License compatibility of packages